ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-06-error-measurement.md

 BIC = −2ln(likelihood) + mln(n)

 The first term in the equations can be thought of as the training error and the second term can be thought of as the penalty to adjust for the optimism.
-The goal is to minimize AIC/BIC.
+The goal is to minimize [AIC and/or BIC](https://onlinelibrary.wiley.com/doi/pdf/10.1002/9781118856406.app5).
 These measures or metrics require a model that can generate likelihoods, thereby needing a leap of faith that the specific equation used is theoretically suitable to the problem and associated data.

 -----